cbueker-it/debian-secure-build/README.md

 - Rerun `ss -tulpen`.
 - Confirm port 22 is no longer listening.
 - Confirm remaining visible listening services are limited to expected local services, such as CUPS on localhost.
-- Red box: `sudo systemctl status ssh` shows the command used to verify SSH service status.
+- `sudo systemctl status ssh` shows the command used to verify SSH service status.
-- Red box: `disabled` confirms SSH is not configured to start automatically.
+- `disabled` confirms SSH is not configured to start automatically.
-- Red box: `Active: inactive (dead)` confirms SSH is not currently running.
+- `Active: inactive (dead)` confirms SSH is not currently running.
-- Red box: `ss -tulpen` shows the command used to review listening sockets.
+- `ss -tulpen` shows the command used to review listening sockets.
-- Red box: `127.0.0.1:631` and `[::1]:631` show CUPS listening only on localhost.
+- `127.0.0.1:631` and `[::1]:631` show CUPS listening only on localhost.
 - The absence of port `22` in the socket review confirms SSH is no longer exposed.

 <img src="images/ssh-disabled-port-review.png" alt="SSH Disabled and Port Review" width="700"/>